 They produced a dozen known children -- among them Charles E. Kantner, Sarah Ellen "Sadie" Speicher, Mary Margaret "Maggie" Baer, Emma Smith, John Kantner, Joseph H. Kantner Jr., Lucy Kantner, Annie Young, Harry Kantner, Carrie Grace Herzberger, Lillian Kantner and Howard Kantner, born over a 23-year sweep between 1852 and 1875.

-As a young man, Joseph and his father relocated to Stoystown, Somerset County, where they owned and operated a "well-equipped" fulling mill at the nearby Kantner Station, said the 1906 book History of Bedford and Somerset Counties.
+Joseph stood 5 feet, 6½ inches tall and weighed about 160 lbs.
+As a young man, he and his father relocated to Stoystown, Somerset County, where they owned and operated a "well-equipped" fulling mill at the nearby Kantner Station, said the 1906 book History of Bedford and Somerset Counties.
 "Kantner is a large shipping point on the railroad, and has always been something of a business place."
 Their mill was used to cleanse wools to thicken and purify the fabric for weaving purposes.
 Sometime later, they took over another woolen mill about a mile south of Somerset, on the site of one of the first grist mills in the county.

 The Somerset Daily American said that Joseph was "one of the thoroughly upright citizens of this county and was always held in high esteem by his acquaintances."
 They were longtime members of the Church of Christ, and Joseph maintained a membership in the R.P.
 Cummins Post of the Grand Army of the Republic.